Brain tumors: an introduction

 to remove the tumor or as a separate diagnostic

-procedure, known as a needle biopsy via a small
+procedure, known as a needle biopsy.
+A small

-hole drilled in the skull .
-A hollow needle is
+burr hole is drilled in the skull so that a hollow needle can be

-head frame and a computer to precisely locate
+frame and a computer are often used to help precisely locate

 Who treats brain tumors?